icpc/na-rocky-mountain-web/docs/byu/index.md

 ### PARKING

-Detailed maps of parking lots are available at [here](https://map.byu.edu).
+Detailed maps of parking lots are available [here](https://map.byu.edu).
 There is also a visitor lot near the Museum of Art (the "MOA" on the interactive campus map) that is free on weekdays.
 Parking over much of campus is free after 7 PM on weekdays and free all-day on weekends.
 The closest lot to the Talmage Building is Lot 16A (it is just NW of the building itself and accessible from Campus Drive).

 ## CHECK-IN TIME AND LOCATION

-Friday, November 2 from 5:30 - 9:30 PM at the contest location.
+Friday, October 25 from 5:30 - 9:30 PM at the contest location.
 See above for location and parking.
-Saturday, November 3 from 8:15 - 9:20 AM at the contest location.
+Saturday, October 26 from 8:15 - 9:20 AM at the contest location.
 See above for location and parking.

 ## CONTEST SCHEDULE